Electrical Fire Safety

 The Electrical Safety Roundtable have produced two guidance documents to help you make these checks which you can download here.
 These guides can be used by both landlords and tenants and will help you identify any potential fire risks.

-The Electrical Safety Roundtable are a leading industry forum, uniting a diverse range of experts in their field behind the common goal of improving electrical safety in the home.
+The Electrical Safety Roundtable is a leading industry forum, uniting a diverse range of experts in their field behind the common goal of improving electrical safety in the home.

 Electrical Safety First